ivanpaulovich/event-sourcing-jambo/README.md

-A solution for Blogging based on a Event-Driven architecture with DDD and CQRS.
+A solution based on a Event-Driven architecture with DDD and CQRS.
 The solution contains the following applications.
 * A Producer Web API which receives Commands to produce Domain Events.
 This one also receives Queries and returns JSON.
 * A Consumer Console App that reads the Event Stream and do a projection to a MongoDB database.
 * A Web API for authentication and JWT generation.